Essential requirements for admission

 Course Prerequisites

-- Completion of NSW HSC (or equivalent) with a minimum Band 2 in English Standard or English EAL/D.*
+• Completion of NSW HSC (or equivalent) with a minimum Band 2 in English Standard or English EAL/D.*

-- * The Institution will not disadvantage year 12 students completing the HSC in 2020 or 2021 as a result of the COVID-19 pandemic.
-For students completing year 12 in 2020 and 2021, where results are not sufficient or available, the Institution may take into consideration results achieved in Year 11 for entry into the Institution.
+• * The Institution will not disadvantage year 12 students completing the HSC in 2020 or 2021 as a result of the COVID-19 pandemic.
+For students completing year 12 in 2020 or 2021, where results are not sufficient or available, the Institution may take into consideration results achieved in Year 11 for entry into the Institution.
 Applicants must have been enrolled in year 12 in 2020 or 2021 to be eligible.

 Student profile